Renan Öztürk: Early life and education

-Öztürk was born in Germany to an American mother and Turkish father.
+Öztürk was born in Germany to an American mother and a Turkish father.
 His parents divorced when he was one and he moved to Rhode Island with his mother. Öztürk, whose maternal grandparents were Jewish, attended Hebrew school weekly as a child.

 Öztürk attended Colby College, then transferred to Colorado College after his sophomore year.
 He received a degree in biology in 2003.

-Career
+Climbing career

-After college, Öztürk travelled the western United States with other rock climbers, wintering in Indian Creek or Joshua Tree, climbing in Yosemite during the spring and fall, and spending summers in Squamish, British Columbia.
+After college, Öztürk traveled the western United States with other rock climbers, wintering in Indian Creek or Joshua Tree, climbing in Yosemite during the spring and fall, and spending summers in Squamish, British Columbia.
 In 2004, while working as a rigger on a film team in Indian Creek, Öztürk impulsively decided to free solo North Sixshooter Peak.
 The crew filmed his ascent and included it in the climbing film, Return 2 Sender.